Cai-Lab-at-University-of-Michigan/ffmpeg_HDF5_filter/README.md

 ### Using pre-built binaries for ImageJ/Fiji

 We recommend using our imageJ update sites.
+We support Windows, Ubuntu, MacOS (ARM64).

+**MacOS users**: Run **setup_macos_fiji.sh** to prevent crashes during compression/decompression.

+**SetUpH5FFMPEG.ijm**: This macro runs automatically.
+After system restarts, open Fiji twice to configure HDF5_PLUGIN_PATH properly.

-**Note:** Due to the limitation of static built ffmpeg to comply with Java, some codecs are not supported.
+**Note:** Due to the limitation of built ffmpeg to comply with Java, some codecs are not supported.
 We **strongly recommend** using our python package.
 If working with large-scale dataset, [SISF_CDN](https://github.com/Cai-Lab-at-University-of-Michigan/SISF_CDN) with [neuroglancer](https://github.com/google/neuroglancer) is recommended.

 ### From source (not recommended)